Maha: Rape accused on bail sexually assaults, kills child | Education

 Maha: Rape accused on bail sexually assaults, kills child

 A three-year-old girl was sexually assaulted and killed by a rape accused who was out on bail in Maharashtra's Raigad district, police said on Thursday.
-Adesh Patil (34) abducted the girl from her house when she was asleep with her parents at Vadgaon village in Pen tehsil in the early hours of Wednesday, said a police official.
+Adesh Patil (34) abducted the girl from her house when she was asleep with her parents at Vadgaon village in Pen tehsil in the early hours of Wednesday, a police official said.

 The victim's family belongs to a tribal community.
 Patil took the girl to an isolated place behind a school in the area where he allegedly raped and killed her.